Nimburg/Ultra_Phase1v5_Phase2v2_Phase3v1/README.md

 The case which was chosen to study is the 2016 presidential election, since this is certainly a major media and public focus point.
 Twitter was chosen as the data source, primarily due to its free twitter API.

 During my pursue of the primary objective, I also developed a "prototype" method for **dynamic sentiment analysis of social media text messages, without human-effort-generated training corpus**.
-The details of this method will be discussed in the section "Ideas for Semi-Automatic Sentiment Analysis" below.
+The details of this method will be discussed in the **section "Ideas for Semi-Automatic Sentiment Analysis"** below.

 -----------------------------------------------------------------------------
 ## How this Objective is Pursued:

 This project is currently divided into three phases, each for distinct purposes.
-Please check session "Structure of this Project" below for information regarding how this project (codes) is structured.
-Please check session "Introduction to the DataSet of this Project" below for information regarding to data set used for this project.
+Please check out **section "Structure of this Project"** below for information regarding how this project (codes) is structured.
+Please check out **section "Introduction to the DataSet of this Project"** below for information regarding to data set used for this project.

 ### Phase1 of this project is devoted to data cleaning and extracting basic relevent information from data set